eslamsherif/CarND_Project04AdvancedLaneFinding/README.md

 This is done by storing those elements in a moving window queue and averaging the elements in those queue at each frame to calculate the smoothed values.

 ---

+# Areas to Improve

+Currently I am doing a blind search from scratch on each image, this is very in-efficient as I already know where the lanes are expected to be, I can store the information of the last frame lane location and use it to predict the location of the lane in the current frame to reduce processing time.

+---

 # Conclusion

 Lane lines are identified correctly through complete video, lane lines and offset are calculated and seems reasonable with the given inputs.